Find out how easy the beautiful Hens and Chicks are to grow and propagate. Like most succulents, just keep on giving!

-You’ll find out a lot about Hens & Chicks, including caring for them as houseplants, in this video:
+You’ll find out a lot about Hens and Chicks, including caring for them as houseplants, in this video:

 It’s so easy to get cuttings of succulents to grow and Hens And Chicks are certainly no exception.
-Watch this video to see how to take and plant succulent cuttings.
 The cuttings you see in the video are very pale and elongated (this is called etiolation in the plant world) because I stuck them in my utility room for over 4 months where the winter light was quite subdued.
 I planted them about a month ago and they’re already greening up.

 This particular Hens and Chicks makes a great houseplant.
 Just be sure to not overwater it, especially in those cooler months with less light.
 Whether you have it indoors or outdoors, it’s easy to take cuttings of and to grow.
 With this one, you’ll get great returns – an abundance of babies!

 Learn more about succulent care!

 This post may contain Amazon affiliate links.
 You can read our policies here.
 Your cost for the products will be no higher but Joy Us garden receives a small commission.
 Thank you for helping us spread the word & make the world a more beautiful place!